 Zero-Coupon Bonds with No Annual Coupon Payment

-When talking about coupon rates, it is impossible to not discuss zero-coupon bonds.
-The zero coupon bonds do not make any coupon payment.
-The holder of these bonds buys them at a substantially lower price than the par value (i.e. discounted price).
-So, let’s say an investor purchases a zero-coupon bond at USD 12.00 that has a par value of USD 20.00 at maturity; therefore, the coupon is actually USD 8.00 that the investor will get only at the time of maturity, no annual payments.
+It is impossible not to discuss zero-coupon bonds when talking about coupon rates.
+The zero-coupon bonds do not make any coupon payments.
+The holder of these bonds buys them at a substantially lower price than the par value (i.e., discounted price).
+So, let’s say an investor purchases a zero-coupon bond at USD 12.00 with a par value of USD 20.00 at maturity; therefore, the coupon is actually USD 8.00 that the investor will get only at the time of maturity, with no annual payments.

 Step-Up Notes with Increasing Coupon Rate